LingbinBian/BCPD1.0/README.md

 3. Copy all of the design files under 'Shell_script_control/Design_fsf' to the directory 'subjects'.

-   Under 'Shell_script_control', launch tfMRI_registration.sh; after finish running the Feat of registration only, launch tfMRI_copy_reg.sh
+   Under 'Shell_script_control', launch tfMRI_registration.sh; after finishing running the Feat of registration only, launch tfMRI_copy_reg.sh
    (The 1st-level glm analysis results without registration will lack the 'reg' folder under .feat directory,
     we generate the 'reg' folder by applying registration seperately and copy 'reg' to the .feat directory in the 1st-level analysis).